 - Communicate the process and expectation for reporting any allegations or reasonable suspicions of child abuse to the appropriate authorities.

-While all children are vulnerable, it has been identified through legislation that those more vulnerable include:
+While all children are vulnerable, Council recognises that some children may be more vulnerable including:

 - Children from culturally and linguistically diverse backgrounds

 - Children with disabilities

 - Gay, lesbian, bisexual, transgender, intersex and queer (GLBTIQ) communities

 Council undertook consultation with children, young people and parents in the development of this policy.